 Gap rules don't override arrival/departure days - if a gap covers a period of time consisting of days when arrival/departure is not allowed, the gap rule won't make it bookable.

-They ARE indicated as blocked for direct bookings (via widgets) via all API connections Nights blocked by gap rules are NOT shown as blocked on internal OwnerRez calendar displays.
-They are NOT included in any calendar exports.
+They ARE indicated as blocked for direct bookings (via widgets) and via all API connections.
+Nights blocked by gap rules are NOT shown as blocked on internal OwnerRez calendar displays.
+They are also NOT included in any iCal calendar exports.

 Arrival/Departure Days: This rule lets you allow only certain arrival/departure days at all times -- for example requiring Saturday to Saturday stays only.
 By default all days are allowed -- uncheck the ones that you don't want to allow.